qouteall/qouteall-blog/Cognitive-biases.md

 ### Frequency illusion

 Noticing something more frequently after learning about it, leading to overestimating its prevalence or importance.
-This is highly related to availability bias and familiarity bias.

 Sometimes, one talked about something then sees its ad in social media, thus suspecting that their phone and social media app is recording voice for ad recommendation.
 Of course that possibility exists, but perception of that possibility is exaggerated by frequency illusion.

 ### Representativeness bias

-People tend to judge things by stereotypes that comes in mind, and tend to think that one sample is representative to the whole group.
+People tend to judge things by comparing it with examples (stereotypes) that come into mind, and tend to think that one sample is representative to the whole group.

 Representative bias can sometimes be misleading: